 The standard G Suite for Education plan is completely free.
 It includes email accounts for your school, the full product suite, unlimited document storage, and video conferencing.
 It’s an amazing deal.

 If you have a school and qualify for the free G Suite for Education plan, definitely get it.

-The enterprise version of G Suite for Education isn’t for free and includes extra administration features along with video conferencing for larger audiences.
+The enterprise version of G Suite for Education isn’t free and includes extra administration features along with video conferencing for larger audiences.
 If you’re a larger institution, it’s worth looking at.

-If you are going to sign up for G Suite, check out our guide on The 7 Best Practices of a World-class G Suite Admin.
+If you are going to sign up for G Suite, check out our guide on The 7 Best Practices of a World-Class G Suite Admin.
 That’ll help keep your G Suite account secure and your costs under control.